Conflict of Interest Policy

 • Has an interest in the outcome of a service provided to the Customer or of a transaction carried out on behalf of the Customer, which is distinct from the Customer’s interest in that outcome;

-• Carries on the same business as the Customer;
+• Carry on the same business as the Customer;

 • Receives or may receive from a person other than the Customer, an inducement in relation to a service provided to the Customer in the form of monies, goods or services other than the standard commission or fee for that service;